 Unlike the foods and drinks mentioned above, there are some other stuff that can cause oil production if consumed.
 Below are some of them that you should always avoid to keep your skin oil-free:

 If you are highly conscious about your skin, then this fact is especially for you.
 Dairy products are often considered as a significant source of nutrition in some countries like India.
 But only a few know that the consumption of milk and other fermented dairy products like yogurt result in some hormonal imbalances.
 In males, it causes testosterone imbalance.

 This can stimulate the excessive production of oil by the sebaceous glands.
 This can lead to more clogged pores, breakouts, and acne.

 You don’t need to worry about calcium intake.
 Opt for fortified alternatives like soy milk, almond milk, and rice milk to prevent oily skin.
-Green leafy vegetables, nuts like almonds, and oranges are some other great sources of calcium to fulfill your body’s needs.
+Green leafy vegetables, nuts like almonds, and oranges are some other excellent sources of calcium to fulfill your body’s needs.

 Drinking alcohol affects your body’s overall metabolism that can influence acne development.
-Your immune system keeps bacterias and germs under control, but alcohol temporarily weakens your immunity which causes bacterias to infect your skin pores.
+Your immune system keeps bacterias and germs under control, but alcohol temporarily weakens your immunity, which causes bacterias to infect your skin pores.
 That results in more inflammation and acne breakouts.

-Not only that, Alcohol dehydrates your skin which hinders the body’s ability to excrete inflammatory toxins and this can lead to acne and oily skin.
+Not only that, Alcohol dehydrates your skin, which hinders the body’s ability to excrete inflammatory toxins, and this can lead to acne and oily skin.